jmanday/Marvel/README.md

 - Just an activity and fragments using the **Navigation component** from **Jetpack**
 - **Coroutines** and **StateFlow** in viewmodel layer.
 - In **data** layer, using **retrofit** and **room** as datasources.

+## Architecture Components
+This project contains several libraries from Architecture Component, a new collection of libraries that contains the lifecycle-aware components.
+It can solve problems with configuration changes, supports data persistence, reduces boilerplate code, helps to prevent memory leaks and simplifies async data loading into your UI.

+It will show which libraries is being used in this project

+### UI Layer libraries
+- **View Binding** to interact with views more easily
+- **Data Binding Library** to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically
+- **Lifecycle-Aware Components** to perform actions in response to a change in the lifecycle status of another component